Do I need experience to be a volunteer?

 Volunteer Role What You Do?
 How Old Do I Need To Be?
 Judges Help evaluate and give feedback to teams 21 or older Referees Help the students play their game safely and fairly 21 or older Event Volunteers Help queue teams, field reset, greeters 18 or older

-Teams rely on mentors to assist the team with a range of different tasks.
+Teams rely on mentors to assist and educate the team with a range of different tasks.

 Skills needed by teams include:

 - Marketing and fundraising

 - Graphic design and communications

 - Team organization and project and financial management